Noëlle (2007 film): Plot

 Father Jonathan Keene goes to a small fishing village a week before Christmas to shut down a dying parish.

 When he gets there, he finds that the congregation has dropped from 150 to 20 under Simeon's leadership.

 While Simeon takes Father Keene around the parish, Keene sees a young woman he had seen at the bus station when he first arrived in the village.
 He returns her glove he accidentally picked up when they bumped into each other.
 The woman introduces herself as Marjorie Worthington but quickly excuses herself to return to having a rather animated discussion with her boyfriend.

-Later, at rehearsals for the Nativity play, Simeon tells the parishioners what Father Keene is there for and suggests that Keene takes over production.
-Keene wants Marjorie to play Mary as she is the only woman she has seen in town that is under 60, but she turns the role down saying that she 'isn't Mary'.
+Later, at a rehearsal for the Nativity play, Simeon tells the parishioners that Father Keene is there to take over the parish and leaves, turning over the production to Keene.
+Keene asks Marjorie to play Mary as she is the only woman he has seen in town that is under 60, but she turns the role down saying that she 'isn't Mary.'
+As an atheist, she views a virgin birth as being preposterous.
+Keene counters that she believes in evolution, that billions of years ago, a single cell developed into a fish, then an amphibian, then dinosaurs, mammals, apes, and finally humans--all by pure chance.
+He asks her with that belief, what is so hard to imagine that a teenage girl could get pregnant and bear the Son of God?
+Marjorie tells Keene that she'll think about it.

-A few days later after rehearsals, a woman goes into the Confessional and tells Father Keene that she overheard Marjorie and her boyfriend Seth talking and Marjorie is pregnant with Seth's baby even though he has a wife in New York.
-When Keene talks to Marjorie she tells him that she knew Seth was married and that she has ended their relationship.
+A few days later, a woman goes into the Confessional and tells Father Keene that she overheard Marjorie and her boyfriend Seth talking and Marjorie is pregnant with Seth's baby even though he has a wife in New York.
+Soon afterwards, Marjorie arrives and tells Keene that she decided to take the role of Mary in the play.
+Keene responds by rejecting Marjorie and shaming her for her promiscuous life.
+She definitely 'isn't Mary.'
+Marjorie tells him that she found out Seth was married and that she has ended their relationship.